Extranormal

-Extranormal (stylized ΞX+RΛNORMΛL El Origen [The Beginnings]) is a Mexican paranormal television program premiered on March 21, 2007, Samantha Arteaga presents the investigations carried out by Joe Herrera (and Alberto del Arco in past seasons), guided by paranormal specialists Octavio Elizondo (harmonizer and expert in metaphysics), Miriam Verdecía (harmonizer) and Luisa Cárdenas (medium and seer), and in previous seasons Laura Rivas (paranormal investigator and spiritualist), These investigations are carried out in Mexico and around the world.
+Extranormal (stylized ΞX+RΛNORMΛL El Origen [The Beginnings]) was a Mexican paranormal television program premiered on March 21, 2007, Samantha Arteaga presents the investigations carried out by Joe Herrera (and Alberto del Arco in past seasons), guided by paranormal specialists Octavio Elizondo (harmonizer and expert in metaphysics), Miriam Verdecía (harmonizer) and Luisa Cárdenas (medium and seer), and in previous seasons Laura Rivas (paranormal investigator and spiritualist), These investigations are carried out in Mexico and around the world.

 History

 The original idea, the format design, the character roles and the conformation of the different seasons of the program is in charge of Jorge Omar Sánchez (current executive producer), the realization is in charge of Felipe Cendejas (General Producer).

 Extranormal airs for the first time in the city of Guadalajara, Jalisco on March 21, 2007, weeks later it began broadcasting in several states of the Mexican Republic, Extranormal airs on the national network for all of Mexico on September 16, 2007.

 On TV Azteca, Extranormal is the first program made in the interior of the Mexican Republic, by TV Azteca Jalisco and is broadcast nationally and internationally by Azteca América and Azteca Internacional.